shiba24/deep-learning-for-human-part-discovery-in-images/README.md

 NOTE: This is not official implementation.
 Original paper is [Deep Learning for Human Part Discovery in Images](http://lmb.informatik.uni-freiburg.de/Publications/2016/OB16a/oliveira16icra.pdf).

+We are now reproducing the experiments in the original paper.
+Any contribution will be welcomed!

 # Requirements

 - Python 2.7.11+